Get a Job

-Furthermore, is not about trying to reach as many people whom you don't know, even if they are in your contacts.
+Furthermore, it's not about trying to reach as many strangers as possible, even if they are in your contacts.
 This is almost as ineffective as applying directly to a job posting that doesn't fit you.
-Networking is about meeting people you do know who can both vouch for your past performance, and will recommend you to others.
-So it’s not only the people who know you personally, but it’s also who the people you know can refer you to what matters.
+Networking is about meeting people you do know who can both vouch for your past performance and will recommend you to others.
+So, it’s not only about the people who know you personally; it’s also about the people you know who can refer you to what matters.
 They might even be able to help you secure an interview for an open job in the USA for foreigners.

-Go to the end, and you will be sure you did the best from you with this strategy.
+Go to the end, and you will be sure you did the best for yourself with this strategy.
 If you don't grab any contacts in the USA like this, let's continue with the next job search strategy: direct approach.

-The last but not the least!
-This is typically the strategy that you know the less.
-But the one, in fact, is much wider than the network, and almost as powerful than the networking strategy.
+The is the last, but not the least approach!
+This is typically the strategy that you know the least.
+But it's also the one, in fact, that's much wider than networking, and it's almost as powerful as the networking strategy.

-Direct Approach is actually using the same fact: directly contacting internal contacts.
-However, at that time you won't know the person before contacting him.
+The Direct Approach is actually using the same fact: directly contacting internal contacts.
+However, at that time you won't know the person before contacting them.